 How to Spot a Cheap Locksmith Scammer

 Scammer locksmiths have long hurt our industry.
 Their tactics of price gouging, bait and switch, dishonest promises, shoddy work, and taking advantage of someone in a stressful situation makes us all look bad.
-Do your homework before hiring a locksmith and use these guidelines and questions to protect yourself.
+Do your homework before hiring a cheap locksmith and use these guidelines and questions to protect yourself.

 - When calling, ask for a firm price.
 Many scammer locksmiths use “starting at” or multiple prices like $29 and $15 to confuse customers into thinking they are getting a deal.
-Any legitimate locksmith can quote a firm price over the phone because locksmithing has no unique features that makes jobs difficult to price.
+Any legitimate locksmith can quote a firm price over the phone because locksmithing has no unique features that make jobs difficult to price.
 An auto lockout on almost every model of car is the same.
 Unless it’s a semi truck or a high-end luxury car, all auto lockouts are the same.
 This goes for house lockouts too.
 There are very few situations that would make a home lockout unique.

 - When the company tech shows up to your location, does he have a branded vehicle, a vehicle that identifies the company by name, logo, and phone number?
 Do not allow just anyone in your home to rekey your locks.
 A reputable company wants the customer to feel safe, so they wouldn’t send unmarked or personal vehicles to service customers at their homes.
 If someone shows up to your home and you do not recognize the vehicle, you should question who this person really is.

 - Does the company tech introduce himself and have knowledge of your inquiry?
 A reputable company wants their customers to feel safe, so anyone representing the company should say who they are and where they are from.